AuroraDysis/KerrP2P/README.md

 Before installing `KerrP2P`, ensure that you have the following dependencies installed on your system:

-- Boost (with filesystem and program_options components)
+- Boost (with filesystem components)
 - Catch2 (optional, for testing)
 - fmt
 - GMP (optional)